-Make sure to remove all batteries from electronic devices before putting them in storage, especially for extended periods of time.
+Make sure to remove all batteries from electronic devices before putting them into a storage unit, especially if it's for an extended period of time.

 Tape the cords to the units they belong to so they do not get lost and can easily be found.

-Always try to pack any electronics or small kitchen appliances in the same box they came in.
-This will keep them better protected and easy to identify.
+Always try to pack any electronics or small kitchen appliances in the box they came in.
+This will keep them better protected and easier to identify.